googleforgames/agones/site/content/en/docs/Guides/Client SDKs/_index.md

 #### Alpha().IncrementCounter(key, amount)

 This function increments the count of a specified Counter by a given nonnegative value amount.
-The function returns `false` and an `error` if the key wasn't predefined in the GameServer resource and returns or if the Counter is already at capacity, indicating no increment will occur.
+The function returns `false` and an `error` if the key wasn't predefined in the GameServer resource or if the Counter is already at capacity, indicating no increment will occur.
 If the update is successful this returns `true`.

 #### Alpha().DecrementCounter(key, amount)